Mindich's sister lives in Moscow flat owned by Russian general close to Putin, journalists say

 - On 22 November, Ukraine put Mindich and Tsukerman on its wanted list.

-- In December, Ukrainska Pravda found Mindich in Israel, and in an interview he said that he is facing a major media attack and refused to comment on the legal aspects of the case.
+- In December, Ukrainska Pravda tracked Mindich down in Israel.
+In an interview, he said he had been subjected to a major media attack and refused to comment on the legal aspects of the case.

 Support Ukrainska Pravda on Patreon!